matijakevic/lordbornebot/README.md

 - AFK module - utility module for notifying other chatters that some chatter is AFK.
 - Points - a module for querying user's points.
 - Gamble - a module for points gambling.
-- Shape module - a module for receiving points on successfully created shape in chat.
+- Shape module - a module for receiving points on a successfully created shape in chat.
 - RPG module (WIP, stalled) - a large game module for MMORPGish dungeon experience.

 ## Middleware system